Anjal-Poudel/student_jdbc-assignment_9/README.md

 # Student JDBC - Assignment 9

-This repository contains the implementation for **Assignment 9** in Java, focusing on managing and processing student data using JDBC (Java Database Connectivity).
+This repository contains the implementation for Student Data Entry with JDBC in Java, focusing on managing and processing student data using JDBC (Java Database Connectivity).
 The project demonstrates how to connect to a database, perform CRUD (Create, Read, Update, Delete) operations, and handle student records efficiently.

 ## 📁 Project Structure